Netherlands in the Eurovision Song Contest: 2013–present: Qualification streaks and fifth victory

-The string of consecutive non-qualifications of much of the 2000s and early 2010s led the Dutch broadcaster to re-think their strategy, which led to the internal selection of rock singer Anouk in 2013.
+The string of consecutive non-qualifications of much of the 2000s and early 2010s led the Dutch broadcasters to re-think their strategy, which led to the internal selection of rock singer Anouk in 2013.
 Anouk chose the song "Birds" and the background singers herself and went on to break the Netherlands' long non-qualification streak, subsequently giving the country its first top 10 placing since 1999.
-The following years, the Dutch Eurovision committee continued to choose their artists internally.
-The year following Anouk, The Common Linnets (consisting of singers Ilse DeLange and Waylon) with "Calm After the Storm" won their semi-final and finished in second place overall.
-After a non-qualification with Trijntje Oosterhuis in 2015, the Dutch then recorded four consecutive qualifications with Douwe Bob and OG3NE both finishing in 11th place in their respective appearances, and returning singer Waylon placing 18th.
-Duncan Laurence brought the country its 5th overall victory (tying with France, Luxembourg and the United Kingdom) and first win in 44 years with his song "Arcade".
-As a result of the 2020 edition being cancelled due to the COVID-19 pandemic, Laurence became the longest reigning Eurovision winner, having held the title for two consecutive years.
+The following years, the Dutch Eurovision committee continued to choose its artists internally.
+In 2014, The Common Linnets (consisting of singers Ilse DeLange and Waylon) with "Calm After the Storm" won their semi-final and finished second overall.
+After a non-qualification with Trijntje Oosterhuis in 2015, the Dutch recorded four consecutive qualifications with Douwe Bob and OG3NE both finishing in 11th place in their respective appearances, and returning singer Waylon placing 18th.
+Duncan Laurence brought the country its fifth overall victory and first in 44 years with his song "Arcade".

 As the host entrant in 2021, Jeangu Macrooy with "Birth of a New Age" was pre-qualified for the final, eventually finishing in 23rd place with 11 points, marking the fifth time since 2015 that the host country ranked in the bottom five.
 Macrooy was previously chosen to represent the country in the later-cancelled 2020 edition with "Grow".
-For the 2022 contest, S10 represented the country with "De diepte", the first Dutch-language entry since Sieneke in 2010, and finished in 11th place in the final.
+In 2022, S10 represented the country with "De diepte", the first Dutch-language entry since 2010, and finished in 11th place in the final.
+This qualification streak was ended the following year, when Mia Nicolai and Dion Cooper failed to advance from the semi-finals.
+In 2024, Joost Klein qualified from the semi-finals, but was disqualified prior to the final due to an incident involving him and a production staff member of the contest.
+Claude finished 12th in the final in 2025.